MicrosoftDocs/SupportArticles-docs/support/windows-server/group-policy/netlogon-event-id-5719-or-group-policy-event-1129.md

 ---
 title: Netlogon event ID 5719 or Group Policy event 1129
-description: Discusses event ID 5719 or Group Policy event 1129, which are logged if you have a Gigabit network adapter installed on a Windows-based compute.
+description: Event ID 5719 or Group Policy event 1129 is logged if you have a Gigabit network adapter installed on a Windows-based compute.
 Provides a resolution. ms.date: 09/08/2020
 author: Deland-Han
 ms.author: delhan